 Ex officio members of the Committee hold office while they occupy their position in the University.
-Other members hold office for the term specified at the time they were co- opted or appointed.
+Other members hold office for the term specified at the time they were coopted or appointed.

 The Committee will meet as required, at least six (6) times per year.
-The quorum for a meeting is fifty per cent (50%) of the membership.
+The quorum for a meeting is seven members.
 Meetings are conducted in accordance with the Federation University (Operations) Regulations 2022.